open/close all folders

 - Snape pretty much resigned as well in the final book.

-- Sybill Trelawney also qualifies as she was fired by Dolores Umbridge in front of the whole school.
+- Order of the Phoenix: Sybill Trelawney qualifies as she was fired by Dolores Umbridge in front of the whole school.
 This is later subverted in the same book as she gets her job back when Dolores gets fired herself.

 - Averted in James Hilton's Goodbye, Mr. Chips, in that Mr. Chipping, though ordered to retire for refusing to adopt modern methods (such as adopting the New Pronuncation of Latin and placing emphasis on high marks rather than on character development), is reinstated by the protests of his students and their parents.

 - The point being that it's a pretty upscale school and the students' parents, many of whom were his students as children, are now Earls, Viscounts and all that.

 - In the kids' novel The Landry News by Andrew Clements Mr. Larson is nearly fired after printing a controversial story in the school newspaper.

 - Chaim Potok's The Chosen and The Promise go into this.
 Reuven's father helped found a Modern Orthodox high school yeshiva, but is, if not fired, edged out by the more conservative faculty that move in after the war.
 Reuven and Danny got to a yeshiva college where they both have professors who can't cover topics they'd really like to for fear of complaints.

 - Thomas Chipperling, of Tomcat in Love, after his having relations with students and doing their assignments for them come to light.